StackVista/stackstate-docs/setup/agent/kubernetes-openshift.md

 The StackState Agent, Cluster Agent, Checks Agent and kube-state-metrics can be installed together using the StackState Agent Helm Chart:

-1. If you do not already have it, you will need to add the StackState helm repository to the local helm client:
+1. If you don't already have it, you will need to add the StackState helm repository to the local helm client:

    ```sh
     helm repo add stackstate https://helm.stackstate.io